Azure/azure-batch-software-entitlement/walkthrough.md

 10:26:13.188 [Information]   XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-If `sestest` is unable to find the certificate, you will get an error like this:
+If `sestest` is unable to find the certificate, you will get an error:

 ```
 10:34:59.211 [Information] ---------------------------------------------